rayyuewang/gelearn/README.md

 Usage
 -----
-This tool comes with both a command-line interface and a Python module interface.
+This tool can be used to train multiclass logistic regression classification model (not just binary model).
+It comes with both a command-line interface and a Python module interface.
 Its usage pattern is similar to that of LIBLINEAR.

 ### Command-line interface